the-flame-trench/TFT-KiCad-Source/README.md

 # Licence
-Licenced under the [Creative Commons CC-BY-SA 4.0 License](LICENCE) or as referenced.
+Licenced under the [Creative Commons CC-BY-SA 4.0 Licence](LICENCE) or as referenced.